 Since 1990, activities have been underway in New York and Connecticut to manage nitrogen from sources within the New York and Connecticut portions of the drainage basin, starting with adoption of the Phase I "freeze" on loadings.
 The sewage treatment plants under the freeze are identified in Figure 5.
+In 1992, as a consequence of ending ocean disposal of sewage sludge from New York City, and the resulting need to treat some of the sludge at New York City sewage treatment plants discharging to the East River, the nitrogen load increased by 4,500 tons per year.

-For Phase II, the LISS made the additional commitment in 1994 to reduce nitrogen discharges to the Sound by approximately 7,550 tons per year.
+For Phase II, the LISS made a commitment in 1994 to reduce nitrogen discharges to the Sound from peak loadings by approximately 7,550 tons per year.
 This phase consists of incorporating a variety of low-cost nitrogen removal technologies at selected sewage treatment plants, which are identified in Figure 6.
 The states have moved aggressively to implement nitrogen control activities, using innovative strategies and seeking the cooperation of local governments.

-In Connecticut, the goal was to achieve a reduction of 850 tons per vear in nitrogen loads.
+In Connecticut, the goal was to achieve a reduction of 850 tons per year in nitrogen loads.
 The state of Connecticut has awarded more than \$15 million through its State Clean Water Fund to 11 southwestern sewage treatment plants to test and demonstrate the efficiency of upgrades for nitrogen treatment.
 In addition, the first plant in the state designed to denitrify has been constructed in Seymour.
-As of May 1997, the load of nitrogen from plants in the Phase II agreement has been reduced by almost 1,000 tons per year, exceeding the Phase II goal.
+As of December 1997, the load of nitrogen from plants in the Phase II agreement has been reduced by almost 900 tons per year, exceeding the Phase II goal.

 The state of New York revised the permits issued to sewage treatment plants, with the consent of local authorities, to establish nitrogen limits at 1990 levels.
-The permits include an aggregate load for facilities within Management Zones 7-11 (New York City, Westchester County, and Long Island).
-The New York goal was to reduce nitrogen loadings by 6,700 tons per year from actions to be completed by 2006.
-To date, one sewage treatment plant in Westchester County and four in New York City have implemented nitrogen removal technologies.
-In addition, New York City will begin to implement additional nitrogen removal technologies at East River sewage treatment plants this year.
-As a result, it's expected that these actions will result in loadings at or below the 1990 baseline by the end of 1997.
-In addition, New York City has entered into a consent order to provide at least 50 percent nitrogen reduction for the reconstructed Newtown Creek facility, scheduled for completion in 2007.
+The permits include an aggregate load for facilities within Management Zones 7-11 (New York

+City, Westchester County, and Long Island).
+The New York goal was to reduce nitrogen loadings by 6,700 tons per year from peak loadings from actions to be completed by 2006.
+The goal of these actions was to compensate for the increased load due to sludge treatment and reduce loadings back below 1990 levels.
+As of 1997, one sewage treatment plant in Westchester County and four in New York City have implemented nitrogen removal technologies.
+New York City is required to implement additional nitrogen removal technologies at the upper East River sewage treatment plants.
+As of December 1997, the load of nitrogen from sewage treatment plants in New York had decreased by 3,000 tons per year from peak loadings.
+In addition, New York City has entered into a consent order to provide nitrogen removal at the reconstructed Newtown Creek facility, scheduled for completion in 2007.